-Canada adopted the system of supply management for industrial milk in the early 1970s to address the unstable prices, uncertain supplies and fluctuating producer and processor revenues which were common in the 1950s and 1960s.
+Canada adopted a supply management for industrial milk in the early 1970s to address the unstable prices, uncertain supplies and fluctuating producer and processor revenues which were common in the 1950s and 1960s.

-The current elements of supply management evolved from the initiatives of provincial marketing boards active in Canadian agriculture.
+The current elements of supply management evolved from the initiatives of provincial marketing boards.
 First coming together in groups, farmers started to act in unison to guarantee themselves greater market stability in the face of unpredictable production cycles.
 For example, they set common floor prices which their members respected.

 Early farm organizations lacked leverage, however, and therefore turned to provincial governments to create marketing boards.
 These boards were either government-sanctioned producer groups or appointed bodies, with legally binding, province-wide authority to conduct such marketing activities as pricing and production management to meet demand through marketing quotas.